flight9/PureDialog/Readme.txt

 hello git

-step online and local 111
+step 111 from online and local

-step 222 from online
+step 222 from online and local